Ashark/davinci-resolve-checker/README.md

 To contribute translating the script, add a locale file to the `languages/` directory.
 Use the `en_US.py` file as a reference.

 The name of your file should match exactly the locale identification.
 For example, if you were to implement translation to French, France, you'd have a `languages/fr_FR.py` file.

+After implementing the translation, run `python -m unittest` to certify everything is in order.

+If you see any errors, it means your translation dictionary `local_str` has misconfigured keys.
+Double check against the `en_US.py` file, or open an issue if you need assistance.